 Result: The retailer's Shopify store now features consistent, high-quality, and SEO-optimized product descriptions for all new outdoor gear, generated efficiently through the PIM-AI integration.

-Effective AI-driven product enrichment depends entirely on the quality and structure of your input data.
+Effective AI-driven product enrichment relies entirely on the quality and structure of your input data.
 Before any AI model can generate accurate descriptions, translate content, or suggest related products, the underlying product data within your PIM system must be standardized, normalized, and clean.
-This foundational step ensures that the AI receives consistent, unambiguous information, which minimizes errors and maximizes the relevance of the enriched output.
+This initial step ensures the AI receives consistent, unambiguous information, which minimizes errors and maximizes the relevance of the enriched output.

-Data standardization involves establishing uniform formats for attributes across all products.
-For instance, ensure that all color values use a consistent naming convention (e.g., 'Red' instead of 'red' or '#FF0000') and that units of measurement are uniform (e.g., 'cm' for all dimensions, not a mix of 'cm' and 'inches').
-Normalization takes this a step further by structuring data to eliminate redundancy and improve data integrity.
-A PIM system, such as WISEPIM, centralizes product information and provides tools to define and enforce these standards, preventing data inconsistencies from propagating across your product catalog.
+Data standardization means establishing uniform formats for attributes across all products.
+For instance, ensure all color values use a consistent naming convention (e.g., 'Red' instead of 'red' or '#FF0000') and that units of measurement are uniform (e.g., 'cm' for all dimensions, not a mix of 'cm' and 'inches').
+Normalization further structures data to eliminate redundancy and improve data integrity.
+A PIM system, such as WISEPIM, centralizes product information and provides tools to define and enforce these standards, stopping data inconsistencies from spreading across your product catalog.
 This includes setting up validation rules for attribute types, ranges, and formats.

 Identifying and cleaning inconsistent or missing data points is a critical pre-processing task.
 AI models struggle with incomplete records or conflicting information.
 For example, if a product has a 'material' attribute listed as 'cotton blend' in one entry and 'mixed cotton' in another, the AI might treat these as distinct materials, leading to less accurate categorization or description generation.
-Similarly, missing key attributes like 'brand' or 'category' can severely limit the AI's ability to contextualize and enrich the product data.
-Utilize PIM's data quality dashboards and bulk editing features to pinpoint and rectify these discrepancies, ensuring every product record is complete and accurate.
+Similarly, missing key attributes like 'brand' or 'category' can limit the AI's ability to contextualize and enrich the product data.
+Use your PIM's data quality dashboards and bulk editing features to find and fix these discrepancies, ensuring every product record is complete and accurate.

 A company imports product data from various legacy systems into their PIM.
 The 'dimensions' attribute is inconsistent, with some products listing '10 inches', others '25.4 cm', and some combining all dimensions into a single text field like '20x30x10'.
 AI needs clean, numerical data for accurate enrichment.